 1. All resignations must be in writing and must be in the hands of the Secretary before the Annual General Meeting, after which each person on the roll shall be held liable for the Annual Subscription and his or her share of the Club’s obligations.

-VII Property Effects and Funds of the Club
+VII Property, Effects and Funds of the Club

 1. The property belonging to the Club shall be vested in the President, Vice President, Secretary and Treasurer for the time being as Trustees ex officiis fir behoof of the Club.

-2. The Committee shall not at any time incur expenditure of an extraordinary nature beyond the sum of £500 without obtaining the consent of a majority of the members of the Club present and voting at a meeting of which not less than four days notice has been given.
+2. The Committee shall not at any time incur expenditure of an extraordinary nature beyond the sum of £500 without obtaining the consent of a majority of the members of the Club present and voting at a meeting of which not less than four days’ notice has been given.

 3. The property, effects and funds of the Club shall belong equally to the members during membership, and members shall be liable equally for the debts and obligations of the Club, but the right and interests of each member shall be personal and shall expire with membership and shall not be assignable or arrestable by creditors nor pass to executors or legal representatives.